-It is strange really, we hear people talking about aging all the time, about the aches and pains, grey hairs and wrinkles and yet few of us really understand the complex biology that is at work driving these processes.
-So let us explore what we know about aging so far thanks to science, but before we do it is important to define aging in order to better understand it.
+It is strange, really: we hear people talking about aging all the time, about the aches and pains, grey hairs and wrinkles, and yet few of us really understand the complex biology that is at work driving these processes.
+Let us explore what we know about aging so far thanks to science, but before we do, it is important to define aging, in order to better understand it.

 Genomic instability is considered one of the main causes of aging.
-Somatic cells are constantly exposed to a range of sources of DNA damage, from reactive oxygen species, UV radiation to environmental mutagens.
-DNA serves as a production plant for the proteins (small building blocks of the cell).
+Somatic cells are constantly exposed to a range of sources of DNA damage, from reactive oxygen species to UV radiation to environmental mutagens.
+DNA serves as a production plant for proteins, the small building blocks of the cell.
 When DNA is damaged, some proteins can stop being produced or can have the wrong shape, which, in turn, compromises the function of the cell.

 This system also includes mechanisms to maintain the integrity of mitochondrial DNA (mtDNA).
 It is important to note that this genomic damage is largely stochastic in nature.
-Factors contributing to loss of genomic stability are varied and the kinds of effects they have are broad such as, somatic mutations, chromosomal aneuploidies, Mutations and deletions in aged mtDNA, Defects in the nuclear lamina.
+Factors contributing to loss of genomic stability are varied and the kinds of effects they have are broad, such as somatic mutations, chromosomal aneuploidies, mutations and deletions in aged mtDNA, and defects in the nuclear lamina.
 All these things are part of loss of genomic stability via damage to the DNA and mtDNA.
-The most well-known consequence of this process is cancer.
+The most well-known consequence of genomic instability is cancer.

 Each time a cell divides, telomeres get increasingly shorter and once they become critically short the cell ceases to divide and enters replicative senescence, better known as the Hayflick limit.
-Importantly, as telomeres shorten they influence the gene expression profile (the production of proteins) of a cell changing it from a functionally young one to an old one.
+Importantly, as telomeres shorten they influence the gene expression profile (i.e., the production of proteins) of a cell, changing it from a functionally young one to an old one.

-Now nature has a solution to this problem, the expression of Telomerase which is an enzyme able to extend telomeres.
-This specialized DNA polymerase solves this end replication problem and allows complete replication to occur during cell division, keeping the cell young.
-However, most human somatic cells do not express telomerase which leads to progressive attrition of the protective telomere caps and ultimately cell aging and death.
+Nature has a solution to this problem: the expression of telomerase, which is an enzyme able to extend telomeres.
+This specialized DNA polymerase solves this end-replication problem and allows complete replication to occur during cell division, keeping the cell young.
+However, most human somatic cells do not express telomerase, which leads to progressive attrition of the protective telomere caps and ultimately cell aging and death.

-In humans telomerase deficiency leads to various conditions including pulmonary fibrosis (the lungs become scarred and breathing becomes increasingly difficult), dyskeratosis congenita (a rare genetic form of bone marrow failure, the inability of the marrow to produce sufficient blood cells) and aplastic anemia (deficiency of all types of blood cell caused by failure of bone marrow development) due to the loss of regenerative capacity in various tissues, and telomerase therapy can help reverse disease.
+In humans, telomerase deficiency leads to various conditions, including pulmonary fibrosis (the lungs become scarred and breathing becomes increasingly difficult), dyskeratosis congenita (a rare genetic form of bone marrow failure, the inability of the marrow to produce sufficient blood cells) and aplastic anemia (deficiency of all types of blood cell caused by failure of bone marrow development) due to the loss of regenerative capacity in various tissues – telomerase therapy can help reverse this disease.
 Short telomeres are also implicated in heart disease, and diabetes mellitus, and as such present a potential therapeutic target.

 Changes to gene expression patterns (deactivation of useful genes and activation of potentially harmful ones) are a key influence in aging.
 These changes involve alterations to DNA methylation patterns (deactivation or activation of different genes), histone modification, transcriptional alterations (variance in gene expression) and remodelling of chromatin (DNA support and package structure, assisting or impeding its transcription).